pverkind/sira-project-pv/README.md

 * Anytime BEFORE you want to work on the texts on your computer, pull the latest changes from GitHub:
   `git pull origin main`
   (alternatively, download the file directly from GitHub)
-* The witness files are in the witness_data folder: work on them there, and whenever you are ready, push them to GitHub using the following series of commands:
+* The witness files are in the data/witness_files folder: work on them there, and whenever you are ready, push them to GitHub using the following series of commands:
   - `git status`  (shows you all files that have changed)
   - `git add .`   (this collects all changes you made)
   - `git commit -m "(write a message describing what you changed here)"`  (record your changes in your local git repo)
   - `git pull origin main`  (make sure you have the latest changes from GitHub)
-  - `git push origin main`  (this sends your changes to GitHub) (alternatively, go to the witness_data folder on GitHub, click the "add file" button, and then "upload files" in the dropdown menu that opens.
+  - `git push origin main`  (this sends your changes to GitHub) (alternatively, go to the data/witness_files folder on GitHub, click the "add file" button, and then "upload files" in the dropdown menu that opens.
   You can now drag and drop the updated/new file.
 You'll be asked to provide a descriptive "commit message" before the file is uploaded.)
   Once you have uploaded the changes, the [work-in-progress page](https://pverkind.github.io/sira-project-pv/work-in-progress) will be updated
   (this will take a couple of minutes; you can follow the progress in the Actions tab on the repo's GitHub page)
-* If you want to change the descriptions on the website, open the relevant file in the `homepage_data` folder.
+* If you want to change the descriptions on the website, open the relevant file in the `data/top_menu` folder.
 Anything you write here should be in [markdown](https://www.markdownguide.org/basic-syntax/); this will be automatically converted into HTML by the script.
 Once you have finished updating the files, push them to GitHub using the following series of commands: